wdi-atx-11/dom-events-jquery/README.md

 ### Checking that the DOM is Ready

 User actions can cause the browser to "emit" (send) some kinds of events, but the browser also emits extra events that might be useful for developers.
 The most important one is `DOMContentLoaded`, which gets sent when the browser is finished creating the Document Object Model.

 Before the `DOMContentLoaded` event occurs, the browser is still working on tasks like deciding which CSS rules apply to particular HTML elements.
 Before the `DOMContentLoaded` event occurs, the DOM elements aren't on the page yet.
 So if you try to select a DOM element before that event, it won't be there!

 **Any code that relies on DOM elements being ready MUST happen after the `DOMContentLoaded` event!**

 We can get around this by putting `<script>` tags at very the bottom of the body, because by the time the browser is working on the bottom of the body we can expect the rest of the content is loaded.
 However, you'll often see `<script>` tags listed in the head of an HTML file.
 In that case, it's important to explicitly listen for the `DOMContentLoaded` event!

-In jQuery, there's a pattern that checks if the DOM is ready.
-It relies mostly on the `DOMContentLoaded` event, but it also accounts for some other specific events used by older browsers.
+In jQuery, there's a method to check if the DOM is ready.
+It relies mostly on the `DOMContentLoaded` event, but as a bonus it also accounts for some other specific events used by older browsers.
 The jQuery method we use is `ready`, and we apply it to the document in a way that looks like jQuery event handling shorthand:

 ```js
 // code up here does not wait for DOM to be ready